allpix-squared/allpix-squared/src/modules/DepositionReader/README.md

 The values are interpreted in the default framework units unless specified otherwise via the configuration parameters of this module.
 `<TRK>` represents the track id of the prticle track which has caused this energy deposition, and `<PRT>` the id of the parent particle which created this particle.

+The file should have its end-of-file marker (EOF) in a new line, otherwise the last entry will be ignored.

 ### Parameters
 * `model`: Format of the data file to be read, can either be `csv` or `root`.